Andrew Whittington (tennis)

 Andrew Whittington (born 11 August 1993) is a former Australian professional tennis player.
-Whittington has now turned to coaching, he will be coaching former doubles partner and current professional Australian tennis player Alex Bolt for the upcoming 2022 summer.

-He made the world's top 200 in August 2016 following a semi-final run at the 2016 Kentucky Bank Tennis Championships.
+He made the world's top 200 in August 2016 following a semifinal run at the 2016 Kentucky Bank Tennis Championships.

-His best performance came by reaching the quarter finals of the 2014 Australian Open with Alex Bolt.
+His best performance came by reaching the quarterfinals of the 2014 Australian Open with Alex Bolt.
 In May 2014, Whittington and Bolt won the China International Challenger, which was both players' first Challenger doubles title.
-He made his singles grand slam debut at the 2017 Australian Open after being given a wild card.
+He made his singles grand slam debut at the 2017 Australian Open after being given a wildcard.

+Whittington turned to coaching his former doubles partner and current professional Australian tennis player Alex Bolt for the 2022 summer.

 Career

 2010–2012: Career beginnings

 Whittington made his first singles appearance in April 2010 at the Australian F3 where he lost in round 1 to Brendan Moore.
 Throughout 2010/11, Whittington played mostly on the ITF circuits across Australia and the USA where he reached two quarter finals in singles.
 In 2011, Whittington began partnering Luke Saville in doubles.
 The pair won back-to-back ITF doubles titles in November.
 The pair were given a wild card into the 2012 Australian Open Men's doubles.
 They lost in round 1.
 In March 2012, Whittington began partnering Alex Bolt; the pair won three ITF doubles titles before June.

 Whittington made his first appearance in the singles main draw of an ATP Challenger Tour at Caloundra in February 2012, losing narrowly in round 1.
 The remainder of 2012 was spent on the ITF Circuit across Australia and Europe and he reached two semi-finals.